peacheym/peacheym/README.md

 ## Projects

-Some of the exciting projects that I have contributed to:
+Some of the exciting **open source** projects that I have contributed to:
 * [Tracker](https://github.com/canada-ca/tracker) - Online security adherence manager for the Gov. of Canada.

 Some of my favourite personal projects: